 Indeed there is nothing more beautiful than pregnancy, the miracle of life.
-Islam recognizes the reward and the virtues and significance of childbirth.
-We can see several verses highlighting pregnancy in Islam in the Qur’an and narrations from the Prophet (SAW).
+Islam recognizes the reward and the virtues and the significance of childbirth.
+We can see several verses highlighting the reward of pregnancy in Islam in the Qur’an and narrations from the Prophet (SAW).

 Firstly, Islam recognizes the difficulty of pregnancy and childbirth.
 Allah (SWT) says,

 وَوَصَّيْنَا ٱلْإِنسَٰنَ بِوَٰلِدَيْهِ حَمَلَتْهُ أُمُّهُۥ وَهْنًا عَلَىٰ وَهْنٍ وَفِصَٰلُهُۥ فِى عَامَيْنِ أَنِ ٱشْكُرْ لِى وَلِوَٰلِدَيْكَ إِلَىَّ ٱلْمَصِيرُ

 “And We have enjoined upon man [care] for his parents.
 His mother carried him, [increasing her] in weakness upon weakness, and his weaning is in two years.
 Be grateful to your parents; and to Me is the [final] destination.”

 From this verse, Allah recognizes that pregnancy and childbirth are extreme acts of women.
 But Allah (SWT) also brings attention to the virtues of pregnancy in Islam.
 Allah (SWT) commands the believers to care and be grateful to their parents in the above verse.
 And by bringing attention to the acts of the mother in carrying the child to life.

 Allah (SWT) emphasizes her value and importance, demonstrating that the mother has the greater right to be cared for, and shows gratitude through these actions.
 The same is shown in the verse of Surah Al-Ahqaf: